vitathemes/notation/README.md

 * Run `npm install` from the theme directory to install dependencies
 * Run `gulp` from the root of theme directory and it's starting to watch any changes in scss files from the `assets/src/sass` folder

-## Contributing

-Contributions are welcome from everyone.
-We have [contributing guidelines](CONTRIBUTING.md) to help you get started.

 ## License